YousefZzaki/TrelloClone/README.md

 ## Features

-- Manage your tasks esially.
+- Manage your tasks easily.
 - Assign members to cards
 - Each Board has all the lists with task cards.
-- Send notifications to the assined members
+- Send notifications to the assigned members
-- Manage your tasks esially.
 - Drag and drop the cards
 ## Technologies
 - Kollin